Choose Right Chart Type for Data Visualization. Part 4: Data Distribution May 4th, 2017 by AnyChart Team

 - Polar charts.

-Want to learn more and see what exact chart types from this list better correspond to one or another certain visualization task when it comes to data distribution?
+Want to learn more and see exactly what chart types from this list better correspond to one or another certain visualization task when it comes to data distribution?
 The main part of the article is at your disposal then.

 Choosing Charts to Analyze Data Distribution